jimessica/boycott/README.md

 ## Obtaining Raw Data

 Raw data can be downloaded from Yahoo finance's historical data.
-When downloading, filter by:
+Before downloading, filter by:

 -   Time Period: